Introduction

 mtCO2e = million tonnes carbon dioxide equivalent

-In 2021, agriculture was responsible for 87% of the UK’s total ammonia emissions.
+In 2022, agriculture was responsible for 2% of the UK’s total carbon dioxide emissions.

 mtCO2e = million tonnes carbon dioxide equivalent